When and how to test for Legionella bacteria in water systems

 Cooling towers are also at risk; therefore, HSG274 Part 1 demands they are tested regularly: every quarter unless there are problems or the risk assessment advises otherwise, in which case testing should be more frequent.

-When inspecting water systems, there are several visual warning signs indicating a higher risk of the presence of Legionella bacteria, including corrosion, scale, and sediment.
+When inspecting water systems, there are several visual warning signs indicating a higher risk of the presence of Legionella bacteria, including:

-There are also several ways of testing for Legionella bacteria, and the technology is rapidly changing.
-Each method has its own positives and negatives, and the merits of each one should be explained in depth by a professional who can offer advice based on the requirements of your building and the type of water system in it.
+There are also several ways of testing for Legionella bacteria.
+The technology is rapidly changing, and each method has its own positives and negatives.
+The merits of each one should be explained in depth by a water treatment professional who can offer advice based on the requirements of your building and the type of water system in it.

 Traditionally, water samples are collected from water systems using the bottle bulk water sampling method.
 This allows water to be collected from potable water fixtures or from warm-water-containing mechanical equipment.